 This industrial park on Lincoln Ave. was part of the old Bethlehem Steel mill, and, as such, it has buildings with a lot of character to them--old brick structures, iron doors, and cracked windows to name a few.

 Paper Box Company

 The Paper Box Co. on Cumberland St. features all sorts of interesting nooks and crannies that have been graffitied and left to crumble over the years.
 There is lots of brick, iron, and cement to explore here.

-The fun part about living in Lebanon is that there are buildings full of character right in our own town.
-If you are game for going for a walk down some alleyways with me, we can find some pretty cool things.
+The fun part about living in Lebanon is that there are buildings full of character right here in our own town.
+If you are game for walking down some alleyways with me, we can find some pretty cool things.

 *Not recommended for families with young children.